 These bacteria and yeast form a virtual SWAT team that housecleans and helps strengthen the intestines.
 Kefir’s active yeast and bacteria may provide more nutritive value than yogurt by helping digest the foods that you eat and by keeping the colon environment clean and healthy.
 The curd size of Kefir is smaller than yogurt, so it’s also easier to digest, making it an ideal food for babies, the elderly, and anyone with digestive health concerns.

-How long can I keep the Kefir in the fridge?
+How long to keep the Kefir in the fridge

-I usually save it for five to seven days and it still tastes fresh.
+Five to seven days should be okay..
 If you keep the Kefir in an air-tight container it will prevent it from being affected by other strong-smelling foods in you fridge and it will stay fresh much longer.
-In addition, it helps if you keep the temperature a bit lower in your fridge.
+In addition, it helps if you keep the temperature a bit lower in the fridge.

 Can I make a new batch using an earlier batch?

-Yes, this works very well with Kefir and yogurt but not with vegetables.
+Yes, this works very well with kefir grains and yogurt but is trickier with vegetables.
 I’ve done this many times and what seems to work well is to take about 6 tablespoons of the old batch and mix it with the new one.
 Then the process is the same as above; lets it stand at room temperature for 18-24 hours, then put it in the fridge.
 But some people have had problems with this.